Change Orders for Contractors - Sign Before You Start

 For most small-shop change orders, an emailed PDF with a signature block, signed back via DocuSign, Adobe Sign, or even a typed name and date in a reply, is enforceable.
 There are two big exceptions:

 - Where state law requires a "writing signed by the buyer" before the work is performed, the safer practice is a wet signature or an unambiguous e-signature with audit trail.
-California HIC and Massachusetts HIC inspectors will look at the audit trail, not just the email subject line.
+Regulators, boards, courts, and customers may care about the signed record and audit trail, not just the email subject line.

 - Where the customer is elderly, disputed before, or paying in cash, get the wet signature.
 The cost of the extra two minutes is dwarfed by the cost of a contractor-board complaint.